fchatterji/design-a-game/README.md

 ##Game Description:

-Guess a number is a simple guessing game.
-Each game begins with a random 'target' number between the minimum and maximum values provided, and a maximum number of 'attempts'.
-'Guesses' are sent to the `make_move` endpoint which will reply with either: 'too low', 'too high', 'you win', or 'game over' (if the maximum number of attempts is reached).
+Hangman is a simple word guessing game.
+At the start of the game, the computer randomly selects a word (from a very small sample subset).

+Each turn, the user has to guess a letter.
+If the letter is in the word, it is revealed.
+If not, the user has to guess again.

+If the user hasn't guessed the word in a fixed ampount of attempts(9 by default), he loses the game.

-Many different Guess a Number games can be played by many different Users at any given time.
+Many different Hangman games can be played by many different Users at any given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.

+After each game, a score is calculated as follows:
+- 10 points for winning the game
+- 5 additionnal points per attempts remaining at the end of the game
+- 0 points if the player loses

+It is possible to access user rankings, previous games and high scores.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.